Telephone numbers in Georgia (country)

-Telephone numbers in Georgia consist of 9 digits and follow a closed numbering plan in which the initial 2 or 3 digits indicate the service or area code (in case of geographic numbers) and the remaining 6 or 7 digits identify the subscriber.
+Telephone numbers in Georgia consist of 9 digits and follow a closed numbering plan in which the initial 2 or 3 digits indicate the service or area code (in case of geographic numbers) and the remaining 7 or 6 digits identify the subscriber.

 Numbering plan

-The current dialling plan is in force since 4 June 2011 when a wide-ranging reform took place.
-Specifically, area codes were updated to start with 2 or 3, mobile numbers came to begin with the digit 5, and some geographical numbers were padded with an additional digit 2 or 3 immediately after the area code to the total number of digits equalling 9.
+The current dialling plan has been in force since 4 June 2011, when there was a wide-ranging reform.
+Specifically, area codes were updated to start with 2 or 3, mobile numbers came to begin with the digit 5, and some geographical numbers were padded with an additional digit 2 or 3 immediately after the area code to make a total of 9 digits.
 The current plan is as follows: